vougioukakis/scania-trucks-failure-prediction/README.md

 The project provided valuable knowledge about imbalanced classification and missing data handling.

-The pipelines.py module includes the necessary preprocessing steps and can be used to make the code clean and allow for testing of many different combinations.
+The pipelines.py module includes the necessary preprocessing steps and can be used to make the code clean and allows for testing of many different combinations.